Squamish Lil’wat Cultural Centre

 Impact

 The Squamish Lil’wat Cultural Centre affords youth from reserves in the region transport for classes, and the opportunity to train in the hospitality industry through on-site museum and cultural tours.
-Through their partnership with Planeterra and the connection to our partners at G Adventures, the centre is able to increase their visitor numbers, giving them more opportunities to expand their training base and available visitor activities.
+Through their partnership with Planeterra and integration into our travel partners’ itineraries, the center is able to increase its visitor numbers, providing more opportunities to expand its training base and the range of visitor activities offered.

 Critical Need